digibart/upscuits/readme.md

 If you get an `permission denied`-error, run `$ heroku keys:add ~/.ssh/id_rsa.pub` to copy your ssh key to Heroku.

-If you make any changes to your hubot, just commit and push them as before:
+If you make any changes to your app, just commit and push them as before:

 ```
 $ git commit -am "Awesome crazy update"
-$ git push heroku master
+$ git push heroku yourbranch:master
 ```